dtcenter/METplus/docs/Contributors_Guide/user_support.rst

     * If the user has not responded in 7 or more days, consider following up to see if the user's issue is resolved or if they need more assistance.
-If the user has not responded in two week, close the discussion with a comment indicating that is our policy to close discussions after two weeks of inactivity.
+If the user has not responded in two weeks, close the discussion with a comment indicating that is our policy to close discussions after two weeks of inactivity.